 Research

-Individual investors or portfolio managers trading stocks or exchange-traded funds (ETFs) often use an active investment strategy to achieve more excellent growth than the market index.
-They may also rely on processes like hedging and tax management to boost returns.
+Individual investors and portfolio managers engaged in trading stocks or exchange-traded funds (ETFs) often adopt an active investment strategy to outpace the market index.
+This involves a meticulous process that includes analyzing both qualitative and quantitative factors.
+To enhance potential gains, investors may incorporate sophisticated techniques like hedging and tax management.

 Strategy